jazzyisj/home-assistant-config/README.md

 ## TAGS USED IN CODE

-- #TODO - to be completed
 - #VERIFY - to be verifed
 - #TEST - test value
+- #TODO - to be completed
+- #NEXT - next feature/fix to complete
+- #IDEA - idea for future option/function
+- #ISSUE - unresolved issue
 - #TEMP - temporary option/code
-- #ISSUE - unresolved issue
-- #IDEA - idea for future option/function
 - #STYLE - css styling needs work
 - #IMAGE - new image required
 - #QUESTION - question I need to answer